JoeyStanley/barktools/README.md

     ## [1] 631.1045

 But it would be better if we could incorporate more interpretable values into the plot itself.
-I think the first time I saw thi was in [Harrington et al’s (2000) paper](https://www.jstor.org/stable/44526873?seq=1#metadata_info_tab_contents) on how the Queen of England’s speech changes over
+I think the first time I saw this was in [Harrington et al’s (2000) paper](https://www.jstor.org/stable/44526873?seq=1#metadata_info_tab_contents) on how the Queen of England’s speech changes over